 Regular non-Federal Work-Study student employees must use regular student timesheets to submit hours worked.

 Timesheets must be signed by your supervisor before they can be submitted.
 To ensure you are paid, you must complete a timesheet and submit according to the Student Payroll Schedule.
-Timesheets must be submitted to the Payroll Department located in the Business Office at 309 Washington Avenue according to the dates on this schedule.
+Timesheets must be submitted to the Payroll Department located in the Business Office at Bunting Hall according to the dates on this schedule.
 It is the student’s responsibility to submit their timesheet in a timely manner.
 Please note: Timesheets are due to the Business Office by 3:00pm on the due date.

 What if I don’t turn my timesheet in on time?